 Ways to save money on essential oils

-I had always used the oils full strength prior to this testing — but honestly, for things like muscle soreness, where it’s a larger area I am actually having more luck mixing them in a roller bottle.
+I had always used the pure essential oils at full strength prior to this testing — but honestly, for things like muscle soreness, where it’s a larger area I am actually having more luck mixing them in roll-on bottles for a mess-free application.

 I was kind of afraid of them before — but it’s actually really easy.